 - Peppermint extract

-- Peppermint candy crumbles — You can use either the round candies or candy canes here.
+- Peppermint candy crumbles — Where can you find vegan peppermint candy?
+The good news is most candy canes are compressed sugar.
+You can use either round candies or candy canes.

 How to Make Vegan Peppermint Bark